Owner: Oceanic Steam Navigation Company (White Star Line)

 Emergency Electrical Plant: (2) 30kW dynamos, total output 600 amperes @ 100VDC

-This data is of my own research from studying copies of H&W plans, and from from the book, "Titanic: The Ship Magnificent" by Bruce Beveridge, Scott Andrews, Steve Hall, and Daniel Klistorner.
+This data is of my own research from studying copies of H&W plans, from the book, "Titanic: The Ship Magnificent" by Bruce Beveridge, Scott Andrews, Steve Hall, and Daniel Klistorner, and from research by Bob Read.